-Ready-to-Learn Schools
+Find out about Ready-to-Learn Schools

-The Ready to Learn program is based on the understanding that children can only be ready to learn when they feel calm and safe.
-Before children can learn, we need to support their basic needs.
+Ready-to-Learn (R2L) Schools is a universal support initiative for all Yukon students.
+The initiative is based on the understanding that students can only be ready to learn when they feel calm and safe.
+Before students can learn, we need to support their basic needs.

 Background

-Ready-to-Learn Schools launched as a pilot project at Takhini Elementary School in Whitehorse in 2019.
-It's had a great impact on both students and staff.
-Selkirk Elementary School in Whitehorse started working with the model in 2021.
+The R2L initiative launched as a pilot project at Takhini Elementary School in Whitehorse in 2019.
+It has had a positive impact on both students and staff.

-In the 2022–23 school year, the Ready-to-Learn program is launching at:
+In the 2022–23 school year, R2L was launched at:

 • St. Elias Community School in Haines Junction;